edgelesssys/marblerun/docs/quickstart.md

 # Quickstart

 ## Step 0: Setup
 Set up a Kubernetes cluster and install `kubectl`.
-One easy way to get start is to run Kubernetes on your local machine using [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
+One easy way to get started is to run Kubernetes on your local machine using [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).

 Please also install [Helm](https://helm.sh/docs/intro/install/) ("the package manager for Kubernetes").

-## Step 1: Install Coordinator onto the cluster
+## Step 1: Install the Coordinator onto the cluster

 Add the Edgeless Systems chart repository to Helm.